top of page

 Our Story

-Our puppies are bred in Santa Rosa, California through Canine Companions.
+Our puppies are bred in Santa Rosa, California, through Canine Companions.
 All puppies are Labradors, Golden Retrievers, or a mix of the two.
 At about eight weeks old, the pups are transported to their volunteer puppy raisers.
 Our campus pups are a part of the North Central Region.

-Finally comes the Canine Companions graduation.
-This is where the Puppy Raiser hands the leash off to their partner and they graduate as a team.
+Finally comes the Canine Companions Graduation!
+This is where the puppy raiser hands the leash off to their partner, and they graduate as a team.

 Contact